Croke Park Health and Safety

 - Remaining or loitering in any gangway or aisle.

 - Behaving in an offensive or indecent manner.

 - Bringing of alcohol into the ground.

-- Bringing into the ground of fireworks, smoke canisters, bottles, glasses, cans, flags, banners, poles, distress signals, laser pointers and other similar articles or containers, including anything which could or might be used as a weapon.
+- Bringing into the ground of fireworks, smoke canisters, bottles, glasses, cans, large flags, banners, poles, distress signals, laser pointers and other similar articles or containers, including anything which could or might be used as a weapon.

 - Excessive noise such as that from the use of radio sets or other appliances and behaviour likely to cause confusion or nuisance of any kind including foul or abusive language.

 - If a person commits a trespass, reasonable force may be used to prevent, restrain or terminate any trespass.

 - Where a person is in breach of any of these rules, or where the management believes that a person constitutes a source of danger to others, or to the ground, such person may be refused entry to or ejected from the ground, and reasonable force may be used for that purpose.